Gloryness/Gloryness/README.md

 - [Hypixel Goal Tracker](https://github.com/Gloryness/Hypixel-Goal-Tracker) - A peice of software used to track anything on Hypixel.

 ### 🔭 I'm currently working on:
-- To Be Determined (or perhaps it top secret?)
+- To Be Determined (or perhaps it's top secret?)

 ### 🌱 I'm currently learning:
 - To Be Determined